quyetpm2004/Restaurant-Recommendation-App/README.md

-  # This project was developed for the ITSS-2 at HUST course, applying Lean Startup principles to design and build a Minimum Viable Product (MVP).

   # Restaurant Recommendation App

-  This is a code bundle for Restaurant Recommendation App.
-The original project is available at https://www.figma.com/design/9PDgAfmcQVAjwNmtlGhzBq/Restaurant-Recommendation-App.
+  This project was developed for the ITSS-2 at HUST course, applying Lean Startup principles to design and build a Minimum Viable Product (MVP).

   ## Running the code